Lexington and West Cambridge Railroad: 19th century

+20th century

 Around the turn of the 20th century, there were 19 daily round trips through Arlington.
 In January 1926, the B&M proposed to cut 7 of the 10 remaining round trips; all service to Lake Street, North Cambridge, West Somerville, and Somerville Highlands was to end.
 The B&M reached an agreement with a committee representing several municipalities in March, and with Somerville in April.
 Five daily round trips (six on Saturdays) were kept, including one round trip to Lowell; some service was maintained to the four stations.
 This schedule took effect on April 26, at which time two trains were given names - the Patriot and the Paul Revere Express.
 Later that year, the B&M began reconstruction of the original route between East Arlington and the Fitchburg mainline as part of reconstruction of its Boston terminal area.
-On April 24, 1927, passenger service was rerouted over the rebuilt line; the Fitchburg Cutoff became freight-only, with North Cambridge, West Somerville, and Somervile Highlands stations closed.
+On April 24, 1927, passenger service was rerouted over the rebuilt line; the Fitchburg Cutoff became freight-only, with North Cambridge, West Somerville, and Somerville Highlands stations closed.